Dem thit mop mieng hum.

 The next morning we left the base with a bit of trepidation, and our arrival at the work site confirmed our worst fears.
 The VC had again paid us a visit during the night.
-The guard the village chief had promised was no where to be found, but what we did find unsettled us considerably.
+The guard the village chief had promised was nowhere to be found, and what we did find unsettled us considerably.
 Instead of just destroying the new work we had accomplished the VC sent us a much stronger signal.
 As we moved down the embankment, we could hear a loud buzzing noise.
 We gasped, and stood stunned by what greeted us at the worksite.
-Instead of destroying and stealing our materials as they had previously done, the small enclosure we had completed was now stuffed with the bodies of villagers the VC had killed.
+Instead of destroying and stealing our materials as they had previously done, the small enclosure we had completed was now packed with the bodies of villagers the VC had killed.
 In the hot steamy environment, immense clouds of flies roiled over the bodies, which had already started to decompose.

 It was a horrid scene and many of us wretched at the site.
 After the initial shock, we mostly stood quiet, with even the grizzled old Master Sergeant standing mute.
 Upon regaining his composure, the Master Sergeant directed one man to alert the village chief.
 We left two armed men at the scene and returned to the base.
 After hearing the report from the Master Sergeant, the Major contacted the base commander who pulled the plug on the operation.
 He felt the effort was not worth the deaths of anymore villagers.